dzikrimaulana87/dzikrimaulana87/README.md

-Sure, here's a more neatly formatted version of your README.md:

----

 ## Hi there 👋

 I'm an undergraduate developer with a strong passion for programming, especially in the field of machine learning.
 My journey in technology is driven by curiosity and a desire to create innovative solutions that make a difference.